blakeanguyen/project_template/README.md

 ###### Signal Detection Theory.
 Wickens and Colcombe (2007) also experimented with the two constructs with a similar method, however, he offered a different outlook on the relationship between the two.
-Within the scope of signal detection theory, human-automation interaction is affected by the automation’s reliability (discriminate between nonevent and event) and response bias (alert and silence).
+Within the scope of signal detection theory, human-automation interaction is affected by the automation’s reliability (discriminate between non event and event) and response bias (alert and silence).
 In this case, Rice was focusing on the automation’s contribution in the dual tasking, and how it affects overall performance.
 His study supported previous claims of false alarms and misses being detrimental to task performance by lowering reliance and compliance.
 He explained that while both errors occurs, operators would have to divert their attention to a different task in order to double check their automation aid.
 This process takes time way from their assigned task and, therefore, reduce efficiency (Wickens and Colcombe, 2007).
 Participants interestingly continued to depend on their automation aids despite the lowered reliability.
 As for the automation’s response bias, results showed evidence of auditory alerts being useful for two different concurrent tasks.
 They’re not easy to ignore, and they require a different perceptual modality.
 However, different types of alerts in a false alarmed prone setting, degraded performance significantly.

 ###### Reliability Disclosure.